 “Need some sample data to test your data analysis scripts or build a machine learning model?
 Generating your own data can be tricky, but it doesn’t have to be!
 In this tutorial, we’ll walk you through creating a realistic sales dataset using Python.
-We’ll use the popular pandas
+We’ll use the popular pandas and numpy libraries to generate data that mimics a real-world sales environment.
+No prior experience with these libraries is required – we’ll explain everything step-by-step!”

 Here’s a a quick breakdown of the code: